hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 3. Select **StoreVirtual** option to activate it.<br> HP StoreVirtual page is displayed.</br>

-4. Click **More** drop-down list against the cluster for which you want to view the configuration.<br> The configuration is displayed in a dialog box.</br>
+4. Click **More** drop-down list against the cluster for which you want to view the configuration.

+5. Click **View Configuration**.<br> The StoreVirtual Cluster Cinder configuration is displayed in a dialog box.</br>

 ## Next Steps {#next-steps}